jrouwe/JoltPhysics.js/README.md

 ## Using

-This library comes in 3 flavours:
+This library comes in 5 flavours:
 - `wasm-compat` - A WASM version with the WASM file (encoded in base64) embedded in the bundle
 - `wasm` - A WASM version with a separate WASM file
 - `asm` - A JavaScript version that uses [asm.js](https://developer.mozilla.org/en-US/docs/Games/Tools/asm.js)
+- `wasm-compat-multithread` - Same as `wasm-compat` but with multi threading and SIMD enabled.
+- `wasm-multithread` - Same as `wasm` but with multi threading and SIMD enabled.

 See [falling_shapes.html](Examples/falling_shapes.html) for a example on how to use the library.